pvprodk/EaseeSolarCharge/README.md

 ## Description
-This node-red flow allong with a few requesites outlined below will allow you to control the charge current on your Easee EV Charger based on current solar production.
+This node-red flow allong with a few requisites outlined below will allow you to control the dynamic charge current on your Easee EV Charger based on current solar production.
 The flow supports 2 or 3 phased charging, where the two-phased is maximizing the charge current, assuming that you have an summarazing electricity-meter, where you can export on one phase and import on the other two phases equalling each other.

 ## Prerequisites